Felix Adler (professor): Philosophy

-Adler developed an original philosophy with a foundation in those of Immanuel Kant and G.W.F.
-Hegel that developed and transformed these roots.
-He considered philosophy not just a guide of life but key to improving society and the human condition appropriate to a respect for essential human dignity.
-Rejecting Kant's metaphysics he embraced his stress on the intrinsic worth and dignity of the person.
-Combining a supreme moral principle similar to Kant's with his own detailed ideas of self-realization, he emphasized free development of the individual in relation to societal concerns and fellowship.
+Adler developed an original philosophy with a foundation in those of Immanuel Kant and Georg Wilhelm Friedrich Hegel that developed and transformed these roots.
+He considered philosophy not just a guide of life but a key to improving society and the human condition appropriate to respect for essential human dignity.
+Rejecting Kant's metaphysics, he embraced his stress on the intrinsic worth and dignity of the person.
+Combining a supreme moral principle similar to Kant's with his detailed ideas of self-realization, he emphasized the free development of the individual about societal concerns and fellowship.
 He preceded John Dewey in a concern for the "problems of men" instead of philosophical technicalities.
-While his ideas shared some aspects of pragmatism he was better described as "an ethical idealist with great practical reforming zeal" he promoted an idealist version of moral perfectionism.
-He was however realistic and not sentimental acknowledging that man has done evil knowingly and deliberately.
+While his ideas shared some aspects of pragmatism, he was better described as "an ethical idealist with great practical reforming zeal" he promoted an idealist version of moral perfectionism.
+He was, however, realistic and not sentimental, acknowledging that man has done evil knowingly and deliberately.

-Adler's ethics combined an appeal to universal principles with moral particularism, which holds that the unique circumstances of a particular case must be carefully considered to determine the moral choice in that case.
-Adler believed that moral laws could not be applied in the same way to varied and unique individuals but that moral principles applied to all.
+Adler's ethics combined an appeal to universal principles with moral particularism, which holds that the unique circumstances of a particular case must be carefully considered to determine the ethical choice in that case.
+Adler believed that moral laws could not be applied similarly to varied and unique individuals but that moral principles applied to all.
 He saw a need to balance essential general principles with consideration of the particular specific circumstances.
-He developed his own version of what he called Kant's "formula" which was, "Treat every [person] as a spiritual means to thine own spiritual end and conversely."
+He developed his own version of what he called Kant's "formula," which was, "Treat every [person] as a spiritual means to thine own spiritual end and conversely."